 Bubba, on the other hand, was a stray that I adopted about a year after I had moved in, my best guess was that he was about a year old.
 It took some time but Charlie and Bubba became good buddies.
 The only sign with him was on our return he would not let us out of sight.
 If you went to the bathroom, he had to be there.
 He would walk with me, rubbing up against me, to the extent as to almost trip me.

-In doing research, all of these are signs of separation anxiety in cats.
+In doing research, all of these are signs of Raccoon Removal in cats.
 Some say being orphaned or being weaned early can predispose the development of separation anxiety.
 As this topic gets more study, there could be more information garnered.

 Things to do are subjective.
 The first thing would be to get the veterinarian do a complete physical to make sure the behavior isn’t caused by some underlying physical issue.
 This will maybe involve blood work, urinalysis, thyroid testing, or a blood pressure test.